martelo11/syncthing-everforest-themes/README.md

 Beautiful, calm, and consistent color schemes inspired by nature 🌿 Supports **Dark Medium**, **Dark Soft**, and **Dark Hard** variants.

+You may read the Syncthing Guide on [Changing the GUI Theme](https://docs.syncthing.net/users/faq.html#i-don-t-like-the-gui-or-the-theme-can-it-be-changed) first.

 ---

 ## 🎨 Preview